jroosenschoon/serialize-me/README.md

 The `get_field()` function either finds and returns a specified field that matches one of the elements in the fields array or return none if nothing is found.
 Then it consists of two functions that will be to create list of fields.
 The `packetize()` function takes in all the fields that were specifized through the dictionary variable called data and then converts it into a byte array.

-## SerializeEX.py
+## test_main.py

 ### What it does?
-It creates a variable called dnc_packet where the dictionary of packet is being sent to the `serialize.py`
+It creates a variable called dnc_packet where the dictionary of packet is being sent to the `serialize.py`.
+It also passes a packet and a dictionary data to the `deserialize.py` file.

 ### How it works?

+In the program we have a variable `dns_packet` to test the serialize.py program.
 The data is represented in a dictionary format and the data is passed as a parameter to the Serialize function present in the serialize.py program.

 There could different formats of the dictionary.
 One format could be where the user specifies the size of the field and the value of the field, like `"name": (size, value)`.
 The second format could be where the user only specifies the size and the value defaults to 0, i.e., `"name": (size)`.
 The third format would be that a user can choose to neither size nor value, i.e., `"name": ()`, and the default values for size becomes 1 bit and value becomes 0.

 A size can be a number that defaults to the number of bits or it could be a string like "2b" or "2B".

-## test_deserialize.py

-### What it does?
-This python program passes a packet and a dictionary data to the `deserialize.py` file.

-### How it works?
+___

-We create a variable named pack and assign it to value returned by the Deserialize function with a packet, a formatting dictionary as its two parameters.
+We create another variable named pack and test the `deserialize.py` function by assigning `pack` the value returned by the deserialize function with a packet and a formatting dictionary as its two parameters.

-Let us look at a detailed description of the second parameter:
+Let us look at a detailed description of the second parameter (formatting dictionary):
 The dictionary formatting is represented in the form of a name field containing three values i.e., number of bytes, formatting string and variable.
 For clarification, an example of name field with the 3 values would be `'qcnt': ('1B','','Questions')`.
 The formatting string is implemented to give users different static options like a HOST domain or an IPv4.
 A variable is used as the third value of the name field so that the user will have the option to pass multiple questions to a DNS and/or get multiple answers for a value without any issues.